Kimolos Greece in the Cyclades has a rare beauty characterized by simplicity, elegance, wilderness, and unique volcanic-shaped rocky landscapes.

 4. Cave Exploration: Delve into the island’s caves, each with its mysterious allure.
 A good example is Fanara, a cave with large holes in its roof.

-5. Wildlife Observation: Keep an eye out for the diverse birds and marine life that call the island home.
+5. Wildlife Observation: Watch for the diverse birds and marine life that call the island home.
 If you are lucky, you may glimpse some of the rare and protected species such as seal Monachus-Monachus, viper Microvipera(poisonous), and blue lizard Podarcis.
 Not to mention the zillions of goats roaming the island 😀

 6. Kayak to the Kalogeri, the famous rocks of the island, located in the middle of the sea.